 This describes ads that appear before the content loads and makes users wait until a countdown completes before the ad can be dismissed.
 Prestitial ads that can be dismissed immediately do not fall below the threshold of acceptability.

 Large sticky ads

 This describes an ad that “sticks” to the bottom or the side of the user’s screen and cannot be dismissed.
 An ad that is considered “large” is one that takes up more than 30% of screen space.

 Pop up ads

-Ads appearing before content loads.
+Ads appear before content loads.

 Mobile ads with more than 30% ad density: Any text, image, or video ad that takes more than 30% of the screen (including ads that are “sticky” or ads that are embedded in content).

-Ads that flash, shake, or otherwise use distracting visual stimuli to draw the eye away from content.
+Ads that flash, shake, or otherwise use distracting visual stimuli to draw the eye away from the content.

 Postitial ads that require a countdown to dismiss